 At Luxegourmets, a pound of both SuperFrozen Bluefin Tuna Loin and Fresh Farmed Bluefin Tuna Loin cost $99, while a half-pound of Bluefin Otoro – Supreme Fat and Bluefin Chutoro – Medium Fat cost $84.50 and $74.50, respectively.

-There are basically three types of Bluefin tuna in the market, namely:
+There are basically three types of Bluefin tuna on the market, namely:

 - Pacific Bluefin Tuna

 It is a predatory Bluefin tuna, common in the waters of the Northern Pacific Ocean.
-It is migratory and due to overfishing, is close to being declared as Threatened by the International Union for Conservation of Nature (IUCN).
+It is migratory and, due to overfishing, is close to being declared threatened by the International Union for Conservation of Nature (IUCN).

 - Atlantic Bluefin Tuna

 Along with the Pacific Bluefin tuna, this is among the prized fishes for Japanese sushi restaurants.
-It is also known in different names such as Giant Bluefin tuna and Northern Bluefin tuna.
-Its name came to be as it is endemic to Eastern and Western Atlantic.
+It is also known by different names, such as Giant Bluefin Tuna and Northern Bluefin Tuna.
+Its name came to be as it is endemic to the Eastern and Western Atlantic.

 - Southern Bluefin Tuna

-This is a gourmet food that is in demand for sashimi and sushi.
-It has medium flavored flesh which is regarded by chefs as the best raw fish to eat.
+This is a gourmet food that is in high demand for sashimi and sushi.
+It has medium flavored flesh that is regarded by chefs as the best raw fish to eat.

 Factors Affecting The Cost of Bluefin Tuna

-If you have been to a lot of countries and have tried different servings sushi and sashimi, you know that Bluefin tuna prices can vary significantly.
-But what do you think really contributes to this huge differences?
+If you have been to a lot of countries and have tried different servings of sushi and sashimi, you know that Bluefin tuna prices can vary significantly.
+But what do you think really contributes to this huge difference?
 Find out below.